arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/08.memory-partitioning/content.md

 For the *Portenta Machine Control*, in the __Boards Manager__ tab, search for `portenta` and install the latest `Arduino Mbed OS Portenta Boards` core version.

-We are now ready to compile and upload Arduino sketches to an Opta™ using the Arduino IDE.
+We are now ready to compile and upload Arduino sketches to an Opta™ or a Portenta Machine Control using the Arduino IDE.

 ***Memory partitioning of an Opta™ or a Portenta Machine Control should use the latest core and libraries to ensure the system is up-to-date with the intended default configuration.***